Etruscan Jewelry, an Ancient Goldsmith Art that is Still Relevant Today

 Oriental influence led to often decorating jewelry with animals, but also with imaginary creatures such as chimeras, sphinxes and winged lions, or with characters and scenes taken from myths and legends.

-The elegance of Etruscan jewelry has remained over time and has reached us in the creations that unite the connection with millennial tradition to the style of contemporary jewelry-sculptures.
+The elegance of Etruscan jewelry has remained in history and has reached us in creations that unite the connection with millennial tradition to the style of contemporary jewelry-sculptures.

 Heritage pendant chased in rose gold, signed DAVERIO1933.